Kimbal Musk

-Kimbal Reeve Musk (born 20 September 1972) is a South African restaurateur, chef, and entrepreneur.
-He owns The Kitchen Restaurant Group, a collection of "community" restaurants located in Colorado, Chicago, and Indianapolis.
-He is the co-founder and chairman of Big Green, a 501(c)(3) nonprofit that has built hundreds of outdoor classrooms called "Learning Gardens" in schoolyards across America.
-Musk is also the co-founder and chairman of Square Roots, an urban farming company in Brooklyn, New York City, growing food in hydroponic, indoor, climate controlled shipping containers.
-Musk currently sits on the boards of Tesla Inc. and SpaceX, both of which his brother Elon is the current CEO.
+Kimbal James Musk (born 20 September 1972) is a businessman and restaurateur.
+He co-owns The Kitchen Restaurant Group, with restaurants in Colorado, Chicago, and Austin.
+He is the co-founder and chairman of Big Green, a 501(c)(3) nonprofit that has built hundreds of outdoor classrooms called Learning Gardens in schoolyards across the United States.
+Musk is also the co-founder and chairman of Square Roots, an urban farming company growing food in hydroponic, indoor, climate controlled shipping containers.
+Musk sits on the boards of Tesla Inc., SpaceX, and the Burning Man Project; his older brother Elon is the CEO of the former two companies.
 He was on the board of Chipotle Mexican Grill from 2013 to 2019.
-He is the brother of Elon Musk and Tosca Musk, son of Errol and Maye Musk, and a major shareholder in Tesla.
+He is the brother of Elon Musk, Tosca Musk, son of Errol and Maye Musk, and a major shareholder in Tesla.

-In 1995 he co-founded, with his brother, Elon Musk, the software company Zip2, which was acquired by Compaq for $307 million in 1999.
+In 1995 he co-founded, with Elon, the software company Zip2, which was acquired by Compaq for $307 million in 1999.